0xnu/rewsury/README.md

   - Mistral AI
   - xAI Grok-2
   - Cohere Command
-  - DALL.E-3
+  - DALL.E
+  - Stable Diffusion XL (SDXL)
-- Image Generation with DALL.E 3 (Four images every four hours)
+- Image Generation with DALL.E and SDXL (Four images every four hours)
 - Commercial use of generated images
 - The dimensions of the image are 1024x1024 pixels, with an aspect ratio of 1:1
 - Message counter resets daily at midnight UTC